chef/chef-web-docs/chef_master/source/knife_environment.rst

 create
 =====================================================
-Use the ``create`` argument to add an environment object to the Chef server.
+Use the ``create`` argument to add an environment object to the Chef Infra Server.
 When this argument is run, knife will open $EDITOR to enable editing of the ``ENVIRONMENT`` description field (unless a description is specified as part of the command).
-When finished, knife will add the environment to the Chef server.
+When finished, knife will add the environment to the Chef Infra Server.

 Syntax
 -----------------------------------------------------